Front Range Fed

 Can I use this glaze for turkey meatloaf?

 Yes!
-This tangy meatloaf sauce will go great with a turkey loaf, or any homemade meatloaf recipe.
-It pairs just as well with meatloaf made from lean ground beef as it does with a meatloaf made with ground turkey.
+This tangy meatloaf sauce will go great with a turkey loaf or any homemade meatloaf recipe.
+It pairs just as well with a meatloaf made from lean ground beef as it does with a meatloaf made with ground turkey.

 How should I store leftover meatloaf with glaze?